 To further stimulate students' interest in learning piano in the era of the internet, the designer of the intelligent piano software has added the link of breakthrough games, which can make most of the students learn piano in a relaxed and pleasant learning atmosphere.
 For example, the "waterfall" game, in which students can freely choose the tracks to play, allows most students to learn the music easily and quickly by practicing in the piano "game" according to the prompts of the led indicator.
-For example, there are intelligent pianos that introduce the course through animation, linking each lesson with an animated story, and combining the game with the learning of music theory, with four different ways of practicing: stop, slow, rhythm, and playing, and some of them also design the "karaoke piano" way of learning, which is equivalent to the "rhythm master" and "rhythm master".
-Some of them have also designed "Karaoke Piano", which is the equivalent of "Rhythm Master" and "Strictly Come Dancing", where students can choose the tracks on the intelligent piano or connect to the mobile app to load the tracks they need.
+For example, there are intelligent pianos that introduce the course through animation, linking each lesson with an animated story, and combining the game with the learning of music theory, with four different ways of practicing: stop, slow, rhythm, and playing, and some of them also design the "karaoke piano" way of learning, which is equivalent to the "rhythm master" and "rhythm Master" and "Strictly Come Dancing", where students can choose the tracks on the intelligent piano or connect to the mobile app to load the tracks they need.
 The music games greatly stimulate students' interest in learning and make piano learning less boring.